janniec/BikeSharing_in_Lockdown/blogpost.md

 (More information about [Divvy](https://en.wikipedia.org/wiki/Divvy), the [lockdown and reopening](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Illinois#City_of_Chicago), and the [protests](https://en.wikipedia.org/wiki/George_Floyd_protests_in_Chicago) can be found here.)

-I used Divvy's [publically available ](https://www.divvybikes.com/system-data) 2020 data, which tracked over 1 million bicycle rentals during the first 6 months of 2020.
+I used Divvy's [publicly available ](https://www.divvybikes.com/system-data) 2020 data, which tracked over 1 million bicycle rentals during the first 6 months of 2020.
 Each bicycle rental has the following:
   * a unique "ride_id",
   * rental date and time
   * return date and time